cvs-health/testilo/README.md

 - gets the report(s) from the `process.env.REPORTDIR_SCORED` directory
 - writes the digested report(s) to the `process.env.REPORTDIR__DIGESTED` directory

-When the user invokes `digest`, the `call` module allows the user to identify the report to be digested with one or more characters at the start of its name, instead of the whole name, as long as the desired report is the first one in the `process.env.REPORTDIR_SCORED` directory that matches.
+When a user invokes `digest`, the `call` module allows the user to identify the report to be digested with one or more characters at the start of its name, instead of the whole name, as long as the desired report is the first one in the `process.env.REPORTDIR_SCORED` directory that matches.
+When a user invokes `multiDigest`, no selection is possible; all reports in the `process.env.REPORTDIR_SCORED` directory are scored.

 The digests created by `digest` are HTML files, and they expect a `style.css` file to exist in their directory.
 The `reports/digested/style.css` file in Testilo is an appropriate stylesheet to be copied into the directory where digested reports are written.